Knowing the average building costs in Kenya will help you adjust your plan to meet your home construction budget.

 5.)
 Size of the house

 The size of your house is also an important consideration.
-This is because the building cost per square foot is often higher for a small home than that of a larger home.
+This is because the building cost per square foot is often higher for a smaller home compared to a larger home.
 When putting up a bigger house, the cost of pricey items such as a bathroom or kitchen is distributed over more square footage.